 All participants will be followed through the end of pregnancy and all liveborn infants will be followed through 1 year of age (Figure 1).
 Information will be collected at enrollment, at the end of the second trimester (approximately 26 gestational weeks), and at the end of pregnancy (live birth or fetal loss).
 Infant data will be collected at 4 and 12 months of age.
-Most participants are expected to enroll (first assessment) in the first trimester.
-The second assessment is scheduled for the end of the second trimester because it is after important diagnostic tests like the 20-week anatomy scan.
+Most participants are expected to enroll (first data collection timepoint) in the first trimester.
+The second data collection timepoint is planned for the end of the second trimester, because it is after important diagnostic tests like the 20-week anatomy scan.